CubelliJ/Geocoding/README.md

 ## Development:

-In case you want to install simplegeo along with the tools you need to develop and run the tests, run the following in your virtualenv.
+In case you want to install easygeo along with the tools you need to develop and run the tests, run the following in your virtualenv.

 ```bash
 $ pip install -e .[dev]